giry-dev/mangrove-docs/docs/strat-lib/guides/HowToImplement.md

 Router use a similar [function](../technical-references/code/strategies/routers/AbstractRouter.md#checklist) to verify that maker contract can source tokens via the router (see router [checklist](../technical-references/router.md#router-checklist)).

 :::info cascading checkList
-The checkList function's default behavior is to perfom maker contract's checkList and then ask its router (if any) to perform its own.
+The checkList function's default behavior is to perform maker contract's checkList and then ask its router (if any) to perform its own.
 :::